mbarto202/FAQChat/README.md

 # FAQChat

-A Next.js project for building a frequently asked questions chat application.
+A Next.js project for building a frequently asked question chat application.